flyCouch/ColorScanWithOppositeGenerator/README.md

 And this display: https://phillipjfry.com/products/0-96-inch-oled-iic-serial-display-module-128x64-i2c-ssd1306-12864-lcd?_pos=1&_sid=20c9039dc&_ss=r

-Make some right angle pins.
+Get some right angle pins.

 I am working on a .stl brace/handle thing.
 Meaning 3D print something.

-Also .ino code not quite ready yet, soon, I hope.
+You need to connect a 10k resistor from pin2 to GND.

+I will update the gerbers when I can.